A contribution to the understanding

 When Horus and Seth finally appeared before the council of gods, Thoth managed to decide which of the two gods was dominant by calling out to their seed.
 Seth’s seed answered from the bottom of the Nile whereas Horus’s seed answered from Seth’s abdomen (Seth had eaten a lettuce insidiously impregnated with Horus’s seed).
 Thoth summoned the seed to Seth’s forehead where it appeared, to Seth’s great rage, as a golden sun.
 This proved the dominance of Horus over his uncle, and Seth was then adopted as a son of Horus.

-The seed of Seth represents the worldly unconscious spirit, which is why it answers from the bottom of the Nile (alternatively, the remote marshlands).
-Horus’s seed is the heavenly spirit of consciousness, appearing in the form of the golden sun.
-As it takes possession of Seth, he is subordinated to the principle of sentience and personal autonomy.
+The seed of Seth represents the worldly spirit, which is why it answers from the bottom of the Nile (alternatively, the remote marshlands).
+Horus’s seed is the heavenly spirit, appearing in the form of the golden sun.
+As it takes possession of Seth, he is subordinated to the principle of divine and personal autonomy.
 The sun appears in Seth’s forehead —

 Thanatos is made subordinate to the Self of light.
 He is now an aspect of Self,

 There are two antagonistic spirits ever at work.
 One is the archaic earthly spirit, associated with the Earth Mother.
 It searches to establish dominion according to the matriarchal creed.
-The other is the spirit of worldly transcendence, which works towards conscious realization, differentiation of cognition.
+The other is the spirit of worldly transcendence, representing the path of God; the emancipation of the individual from worldly delusion and obsessiveness.
 It is associated with the ‘principium individuationis’, which attempts to differ between things, thus generating understanding, willpower and directionality.
 The dark spirit, working toward unconscious wholeness, relates to the combined canon of postmodern relativism in all its forms; internationalism, multiculturalism, gender theory, etc. The current “ideology of sameness” answers to a purpose of retaining pre-adolescent wholeness, an unmindful childish worldview where opposites have only begun to form.
 Pre-adolescent kids enjoy a form of primary wholeness, which is shattered when they enter the adult world of opposites.

 According to the ideal of unconsciousness, all inhabitants on earth constitute one great big family.
 There are no essential differences between races, sexes, criminals and honest people, etc. The ideology of sameness says that male and female gender and sexuality are constructed.
 Allegedly, the sexes aren’t essentially different.
 It is a regressive notion that serves to thwart individuation.
 Individuation requires that personality is outlined against the backdrop of the world, and that the illusion of sameness is overcome.
 Retainment of pre-adolescent wholeness is practiced in Eastern monastic tradition, to which young boys are recruited for a life of prayer and meditation in a childish state of naive undividedness.
 In this tradition it works fine, since the monks are recruited to a life in reclusion before they have been exposed to the world.
 Tibetan monks are among the naivest folks in the world.
 It is a religious path suitable for the introverted life of the individual.
 However, should the unindividuated personality involve himself with the world, the result is disastrous.
 The world is a kindergarten to such folks, ruled over by Mother.
 The problem with the ideology of sameness, heavily practiced in many European countries, is that politics becomes infantile and unrelated to the hard facts of reality.